 Transfer Department/Job Letter of Intent Examples

-The transfer department/ job letter of intent is an official request written by an employee addressed to the management to ask for a transfer to a different department within the organization.
+The transfer department/ job letter of intent is an official request written by an employee addressed to management to ask for a transfer to a different department within the organization.

 • The employee anticipates moving to a new residential area and would like to continue working with the organization in a different branch/location.